miguelj-neves/miguelj-neves.github.io/content/_index.md

 I am a PhD candidate of Geophysics at the Georgia Institute of Technology where I study Seismology.

+Over the past x years, I have improved existing earthquake catalogues by developing and implementing code that accurately and efficiently detects earthquake signatures in multi-year data sets.

-My work focuses on earthquake detection to swiftly analyze years of data and improve earthquake catalogs to better understand earthquake physics.
-I use this new data to gain insights on earthquake nucleation, aftershock propagation and earthquake interactions in both interplate and intraplate regions.
+I am working to improve existing earthquake catalogues by developing and implementing code that accurately and efficiently detects earthquakes in large volumes of seismic data.
+I use the improved catalogs to study earthquake physics in particular aftershock propagation, earthquake nucleation and earthquake interactions in both interplate and intraplate regions.

 I am also interested in studying "unusual" signals such as tremor and what they can reveal about "regular" earthquakes.